pyiron/pyiron/docs/source/installation.rst

       cluster_one: cluster_1.yaml
       cluster_two: cluster_2.yaml

-The `cluster_primary` defines the default cluster and the different clusters are each defined in their own `cluster_*.yaml` file.
-Those `cluster_*.yaml` have the same structure as the `queue.yaml` file discussed above, but they can not be named `queue.yaml` as pyiron otherwise assumes that only one cluster is available.
+The :code:`cluster_primary` defines the default cluster and the different clusters are each defined in their own :code:`cluster_*.yaml` file.
+Those :code:`cluster_*.yaml` have the same structure as the :code:`queue.yaml` file discussed above, but they can not be named :code:`queue.yaml` as pyiron otherwise assumes that only one cluster is available.

 ********************************
 Alternative Installation Options